Possession of a Weapon During Commission of Crime

 Make no mistake about it that Miami, Florida’s gun control laws are considered to be some of the toughest throughout the country.
 Remember that every criminal case is unique with unique circumstances.
 The best attorneys treat each possession of weapon case they encounter differently making sure to cater a defense that will best suit their client.

-If you or someone you know has been charged weapon possession, know without the proper representation it is more then likely that serious penalties are going to have to be faced.
+If you or someone you know has been charged with weapon possession, know without the proper representation it is more then likely that serious penalties are going to have to be faced.
 A qualified attorney will be able to assess each individual arrest looking very closely at the loopholes to see how they can get the charges reduced or even dropped.

 Violent crimes with weapon possession have been decreasing at a steady rate according to the Florida Department of Corrections.
 State prosecutors are going to stop at nothing to make sure that the defendants accused of weapon possession crimes get the punishment that they deem necessary.

 If you have been charged with a possession of a weapon crime it does not mean that you had intent to participate in a crime.
-The best chance one has at avoiding severe penalties is by getting the skilled services of an attorney who has had past success in defending individuals committing the crime of weapon possession.
+The best chance one has at avoiding severe penalties is by getting the skilled services of a Florida attorney who has had past success in defending individuals committing the crime of weapon possession.